laf0rge/nextepc-www/posts/docs/04-using-other-HSS-PCRF.md

 ---

-If you use another vendor's HSS or PCRF product, we must generate a key and certificate for the TLS connection.
+If you use another vendor's HSS or PCRF product, you must generate a key and certificate for the TLS connection.

 ## Generate Key and Certificate